Hypnotherapy for Addiction

 The duration of hypnotherapy sessions for addiction can vary, as it’ll depend on several factors, such as the specific needs of the individual and the severity of their addiction.

-Generally speaking, a session can last anywhere from 45 minutes to an hour and 30 minutes.
+A session can last anywhere from 45 minutes to an hour and 30 minutes.
 However, it’s important to remember that the number of sessions needed for effective treatment can vary from person to person.

 Some individuals may require only a set number of hypnotherapy sessions alongside other recovery treatments, while others may benefit from ongoing sessions over a longer period.
 The goal is to work with a trained hypnotherapist who will tailor the treatment plan to meet your unique needs, helping you on your journey to recovery.